Equerry: New Zealand

 New Zealand equerries are appointed to serve the King of New Zealand only for the duration of a royal visit to the country, and are always drawn from the officers of the New Zealand Defence Force, typically captains, flight lieutenants, and navy lieutenants.

 Squadron Leader Leanne Woon of the Operational Support Squadron, part of the Royal New Zealand Air Force, was the equerry to the Queen of New Zealand during the most recent royal visit in 2002.
-She is the only woman to serve as an equerry to the monarch anywhere in the Commonwealth.
+She was the only woman to serve as an equerry to the monarch anywhere in the Commonwealth until the appointment of Captain Katherine Anderson Royal Artillery as the British Equerry to King Charles III in 2024.
 Captain Sam Stevenson of the New Zealand Army served as equerry to the Duke of Cambridge during his 2005 visit to New Zealand.
 Squadron Leader Marcel 'Shagga' Scott of the Royal New Zealand Air Force served as equerry to HRH Prince Charles in November 2012.
 Squadron Leader Tim Costley of the Royal New Zealand Air Force served as equerry to the Duke of Cambridge during the 2014 Royal visit to New Zealand by the Duke and Duchess of Cambridge and Prince George.

 United Kingdom

-In the UK equerries are appointed by working members of the Royal family and are drawn from senior officers of the British Armed Forces.
+In the UK equerries are appointed by working members of the royal family and are drawn from junior officers of the British Armed Forces (normally captains or majors).
 The role involves being in regular close attendance both within the royal residence and outside on public engagements.

 The Royal Household also includes a number of "extra equerries" – honorary appointees drawn from among the current and retired senior officers of the Royal Household.
 They are comparatively rarely required for duty, but their attendance can be called upon if needed.

 The Crown Equerry is in charge of the Royal Mews Department and holds a distinct office.

-Equerries, Temporary Equerries and Extra Equerries are entitled to wear aiguillettes as part of their uniform, and to wear the appropriate royal cypher below their badges of rank on the shoulder board (or equivalent).
+Equerries, temporary equerries and extra equerries are entitled to wear aiguillettes as part of their uniform, and to wear the appropriate royal cypher below their badges of rank on the shoulder board (or equivalent).
 Army officers serving as equerries or extra equerries may wear a distinctive cocked hat (with red and white upright feathers) when on duty in full dress uniform.

-Present-day
+Present day

-At the time of his accession to the throne, the household of Charles III included at least two equerries.
+At the time of King Charles III's accession to the throne, the 'Household of the former Prince of Wales and Duchess of Cornwall' included two equerries.

+As of February 2024 the King's Household included a senior equerry (Lt Col. Jonathan Thompson), an equerry (Lt Cdr Will Thornton) and two assistant equerries (Capt.
+Hugh Scrope, Coldstream Guards, and Capt.
+Kat Anderson, Royal Artillery).

+In 2022 the Queen appointed her own equerry (Maj.
+Oliver Plunket, The Rifles).

-Individuals who have served as Equerry to the King include:
+Individuals who have served as equerry to the King include:

+Those appointed as extra equerries by King Charles III (since the year 2022) include: